Psychosocial Pressures

 Autonomy is the natural structural pressure given the requirement to serve self-interest.
 Without autonomy, it is hard to know how self-affirmation could operate effectively.

-However, in terms of operating the component groups, autonomous choices of benefit appear to be driven by a striving for well-being.
+However, in terms of operating the component groups, autonomous choices for benefit appear to be driven by a reflex striving for understanding, without which almost nothing can be achieved.

 G2: Organising Risk-taking